Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-19-emerging-immersive-technologies.md

 ## Vision of the Future

-Could the emergence of a new generation of immersive products mean the metaverse technology is now catching up to the theory?
+Could the emergence of a new generation of immersive products mean the technology of virtual worlds is now catching up to the theory?
 The [Apple Vision Pro](https://www.apple.com/apple-vision-pro/) is in the midst of a significant cultural moment, and the consumer market for XR headsets is booming (Metaverse - Virtual World, Real Challenges 2022).

 For immersive technology to make good on the theoretical applications pitched to technical communicators (enhanced learning experiences, improved training, better collaboration, engaging visualisations, etc.), it probably needs to cross a certain threshold of popularity.
 To that end, I am really interested in the extent to which workplaces embrace immersive devices.
-It's early, of course, but TechCrunch recently indicated that Apple are targeting that market (Miller 2024).
+It's early, of course, but TechCrunch recently indicated that Apple are targeting that market:

 > Apple sees the enterprise as a potentially large part of the AVP [Apple Vision Pro] market and it will take the ability to connect to existing systems to make that happen, says Steve Sinclair, who is part of worldwide product marketing for Apple Vision Pro.
-“We’re really focused on making sure that we have the enterprise building blocks that the companies expect for networking support, for making sure that we’re managing and protecting corporate data with data protection, being able to start with some of the basic blocking and tackling type capabilities.”
+“We’re really focused on making sure that we have the enterprise building blocks that the companies expect for networking support, for making sure that we’re managing and protecting corporate data with data protection, being able to start with some of the basic blocking and tackling type capabilities” (Miller 2024).

 I think this is noteworthy because it may be possible for immersive technology to follow a similar path to the Personal Computer (PC).
 Employers initially provided their workers with PCs because they boosted productivity.
 Employees who became comfortable using PCs at work started buying them for home and personal use.
 Around half the planet now owns a home computer, and that surge in popularity unlocked all sorts of applications, tools and uses that were previously unimagined/unimaginable (Share of households with a computer at home worldwide 2024).

-If the PC does serve as precedent, then the one certainty is that the Apple Vision Pro is not the final destination.
+If the PC does serve as precedent, then the only certainty is that the Apple Vision Pro is not the final destination.
 Who can say where exactly this path leads, but Apple CEO Tim Cook has been vocal about how important he thinks AR will be:

 > In particular, the big goal is optical AR, where light passes directly through unobtrusive glasses to your eyes, with digital information layered over the top of what you’re seeing (Patel 2024).

-Since Facebook renamed itself Meta, CEO Mark Zuckerberg has been committed to a similar idea of the metaverse being all around us:
+Since Facebook renamed itself Meta, CEO Mark Zuckerberg has been committed to a similar idea of the metaverse taking the form of computer generated surroundings overlaid on top of the real world:

 > What virtual and augmented reality can do, and what the metaverse broadly is going to help people experience, is a sense of presence that I think is just much more natural in the way that we’re made to interact (Newton 2021).

-Over the course of the COIL project, it was hard for me to separate the potential benefits of virtual spaces from the awkwardness of OpenSimulator's user experience.
+Over the course of the COIL project, it was hard for me to separate the potential benefits of the metaverse from the awkwardness of OpenSimulator's user experience.
 As such, I found it difficult to reconcile how it could be of practical use in distance education or any other field.
-However, digging into the idea has made me re-evaluate what the metaverse describes and what devices might make it possible.
+However, unpacking the technological drivers has made me re-evaluate what the metaverse describes and what devices might make it possible.
 If we are on the cusp of the popularisation of immersive technologies, I'll be watching events unfold with a new perspective.

 ##### Figure 3: Demonstration of the Apple Vision Pro (Apple 2024).